Process Documentation Examples + How-to Guide

 Checklists can be hand-written or created easily using word-processing software like Google Docs or Microsoft Word.

-When to use this process documentation example:
+When to use this process document:

 Checklists are best used for uncomplicated processes because they tell the user what tasks to do rather than how to do them.